 Contact a Florida Pedestrian Accident Lawyer

-At Jurewitz Law Group Injury & Accident Lawyers, a Florida pedestrian accident lawyer is available to review your case and answer your questions.
-We’ll provide aggressive representation if you decide to work with us.
-Learn more by contacting us online or calling us at (619) 233-5020 for a free case review.
+At Jurewitz Law Group Injury & Accident Lawyers, a Tampa pedestrian accident lawyer is available to review your personal injury case and answer your questions.
+Our personal injury lawyers can provide aggressive representation if you decide to work with us and help you get the best possible outcome.
+Learn when is a pedestrian at fault for a car accident by contacting us online or calling our firm at (619) 233-5020 for a free case review from our personal injury attorneys.